The Piano

 The Piano is a 1993 film about a mute pianist and her daughter, set during the mid-19th century in a rainy, muddy frontier New Zealand backwater.
 The film was written and directed by Jane Campion, and stars Holly Hunter, Harvey Keitel, Sam Neill and Anna Paquin.
 It features a score for the piano by Michael Nyman that became a bestselling soundtrack album.
 Hunter played her own piano pieces for the film, and also served as sign language teacher for Paquin, earning herself three different screen credits.
 The film was an international co-production by Australian producer Jan Chapman with the French company Ciby 2000.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Piano" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Piano" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools